cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/fields-and-expressions.md

 1. A **field** that represents a property of an HTTP request.
 2. A representative **value** for that field, which Firewall Rules will compare with the actual value from the request.
-3. A **comparison operator**, which specifies how the value defined in the expression must relate to the actual value from the request for the operator to return <code><em>true</em></code>.
+3. A **comparison operator**, which specifies how the value defined in the expression must relate to the actual value from the request for the operator to return `true`.

-If the comparison operator returns <code>true</code>, the request matches the expression.
+If the comparison operator returns `true`, the request matches the expression.

 The Expression Builder screenshot below shows an expression for matching requests that do not originate in the United Kingdom.